Get A Quote

 For the cabling to meet code standards, whether shielded or unshielded, it must follow several guidelines for placement and protection.

-First, keep protection against fire spread and damage in mind when installing components of a fire alarm.
-For example, when passing cabling through a fire barrier, you must use a metal raceway or nonmetallic conduit and fire caulking to preserve the fire blocking purpose of the wall.
+First, remember to protect against fire spread and damage when installing fire alarm components.
+For example, when passing cabling through a fire barrier, you must use a metal raceway or nonmetallic conduit and fire caulking to preserve the wall’s fire-blocking purpose.

-When using shielded cabling, use connectors with similar shield ratings to provide complete protection.
-Also, to avoid creating noise loops within the cabling, ground one end.
+Use connectors with similar shield ratings to provide complete protection when using shielded cabling.
+Also, ground one end to avoid creating noise loops within the cabling.
 While you should ground one end, do not allow the shielding to contact metal raceways or other metallic components of external structures.
-If you fail to properly connect shielded cabling, you may create a ground fault in the system.
+If you fail to connect shielded cabling properly, you may create a ground fault in the system.

-Guidelines permit running power limited fire alarm cabling through cable assemblies or communications raceways.
+Guidelines permit running power-limited fire alarm cabling through cable assemblies or communications raceways.
 Match the assembly or raceway to the type of cabling used.
-For instance, plenum raceways or assemblies go with FPLP and riser correspondents with FPLR.
-When any type of fire alarm cabling leaves a raceway, use bushings to support and protect the cabling.
+For instance, plenum raceways or assemblies go with FPLP, and riser correspondents with FPLR.
+When any fire alarm cabling leaves a raceway, use bushings to support and protect the cabling.

-Be sure to check with any local requirements for installing fire alarms and their circuitry, as well.
+Be sure to check any local requirements for installing fire alarms and their circuitry.
 Some cities or states have stricter standards than those outlined by national codes.

 Do Fire Alarm Cables Need to Be Segregated?